Isabelle Ferreras

 Isabelle Ferreras (born 21 August 1975) is a Belgian sociologist and a political scientist.
-She is a professor of sociology at the University of Louvain (Louvain-la-Neuve, Belgium) where is affiliated with the Centre de recherches interdisciplinaires Démocratie, Institutions, Subjectivité.
+She is a professor of sociology at the University of Louvain (Louvain-la-Neuve, Belgium) where she is affiliated with the Centre de recherches interdisciplinaires Démocratie, Institutions, Subjectivité.
 She is also a senior research associate at the Labor and Work life Program at Harvard Law School.
 Furthermore, Ferreras is a tenured fellow of the Belgian National Science Foundation (F.N.R.S., Brussels).
 Since the spring of 2017 she has been a member of the group called Classe Technologie et Société in the Royal Academy of Sciences, Humanities and the Arts of Belgium where she in 2021 and 2022 holds the position as president of the academy as well as the chairman of her group.

 Ferreras works in political sociology, sociology of economics, and political theory.
 She is interested in topics such as worker's experiences, democratic equality in capitalist societies, corporate governance, labor-manager relations, unions, and the labor market.
 In 2017 Ferreras published a book called "Firms as Political Entities – Saving Democracy through Economic Bicameralism" which received wide attention in the academic field.
 She is also a co-founder of the #DemocratizingWork movement and a co-author of its manifesto.

 Background and education

-In 2004 Ferreras obtained a PhD in Sociology from the University of Louvain as well as a MSc in Political Science from Massachusetts Institute of Technology.
+In 2004 Ferreras obtained a PhD in sociology from the University of Louvain as well as a MSc in political science from Massachusetts Institute of Technology.
 In 2000, Ferreras was a visiting scholar at University of Wisconsin-Madison.
 In 2005 she graduated from the Harvard Trade Union Program.